Close Menu

 Hind’s disclosure of her husband’s fault was not deemed sinful, as it served the purpose of seeking lawful guidance.

-4. Making a description about someone based on his or her defects
+4. Making a description of someone based on his or her defects

 The last case in which Muslims are allowed to talk about others, without considering it as backbiting, is when you identify someone as a blind, deaf, or handicapped person, as a way of describing them without meaning any insult or degradation.
 The objective is to identify them as they are known.